flexera-public/policy_templates/cost/email_recommendations/README.md

 ## Cost

-This Policy Template only makes request to Flexera APIs and does not incur any cloud costs.
+This Policy Template only makes requests to Flexera APIs and does not incur any cloud costs.